xjsender/haoide/README.md

 your project folder name should be Exercise-Pro-20130730, you can close this time suffix feature by setting keep_project_name_time_suffix to false

 ##Completions:
++ 1. Input ., show all methods of class
++ 2. Input ., show all fields and child relationship names
++ 3. Input ., show all public methods of custom class if corresponding class view is open
++ 4. Input < after list or set, list all sobjects and apex classes
++ 5. input <, list all tag
++ 6. input :, list all suffix of all visualforce Components
++ 7. input  , list all attributes of tags, if tag attribute has predefined values, output attr, otherwise, output attr="$1"
++ 8. input =, list all values of this corresponding attribute

 You should add below setting to Perference > User - Setting, then you will have auto completions functionality.
-+ 1. After input dot in apex code, show sobject field and apex class completions
-+ 2. After List< and Set< in apex code, show sobject and apex class
-+ 3. Input < in visualforce page, show all components.
-+ 4. Input <apex:page and space to show all attributes of this component.
-+ 5. Input <apex: or something standard library to show all component suffix.

 ```
     "auto_complete_triggers":
     [